fabriciorby/WebCamelo/README.md

 # WebCamelo
-A Java Web Project I made for college, it's a scratch of an e-commerce where you can buy anything and sell anything.
+A Java Web Project I made for college, it's a scratch of an e-commerce where you can buy and sell anything. <br>
-The main goal here was to put in practice everything we've learned in classes, at least the most advanced things.
+The main goal here was to put in practice everything we've learned in classes, at least the most advanced things. <br>
 I used SpringMVC framework to help me here.
 There is Bootstrap, JavaScript and JSTL also.

 It may need Eclipse Java EE, Apache Tomcat and MySQL to run.